Sangarshanan/godseye/README.md

-# Indian Pincode Mapping:
+# Indian Road Routing and Pincode Mapping using LatLongs:

+- Extrapolating the Pincode given the Latitude and Longitude
+- Figuring out the path by road between two LatLongs

 A Postal Index Number or PIN or PIN code is a code in the post office numbering or post code system used by India Post, the Indian postal administration.
 The code is six digits long

-We have developed a Simple Flask Application that can retrieve the Pincode of a location given it's Latitude and Longitude
+We have developed a Simple Flask Application that can retrieve the path by road between two given Latlongs and also retrieve the Pincode of a location given it's Latitude and Longitude

 ## Getting Started